Inside JRE-Germany: A Conversation with former President Christian Ottenbacher

 What goals would you like to (or did you) achieve as a JRE board member?

-During my time, there was a great danger that the European JREs would no longer act together, with some countries wanting to break away.
-My great achievement was to keep the JRE together so that it would be even stronger than before.
+During my time, there was a serious risk that the European JREs might no longer act together, with some countries wanting to break away.
+My greatest achievement was keeping the JRE united so that it became even stronger than before.

 JRE’s Role in Gastronomy